oicr-gsi/djerba/README.md

 ## Development plan

-Janus development originated with the [cbioportal_tools](https://github.com/oicr-gsi/cbioportal_tools) project, which included creation of data folders for cBioPortal.
+Djerba development originated with the [cbioportal_tools](https://github.com/oicr-gsi/cbioportal_tools) project (also known as Janus).
+This included creation of data folders for cBioPortal.

-As of September 2020, the scope of Janus has been expanded to include ShinyReport.
-Relevant code from `cbioportal_tools` will be ported to the `janus` repository.
+As of September 2020, the scope of Djerba has been expanded to include ShinyReport.
+Relevant code from `cbioportal_tools` will be ported to the `djerba` repository.
 Meanwhile, additional code will be developed to handle output for ShinyReport.

 ## Copyright and License